 The UK is the 3rd-largest public funder of global health R&D

-In 2015, the UK provided US$125 million for product development for poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, according to G-FINDER.1 This makes the UK the third-largest public funder for global health R&D after the United States, and the European Union institutions.
-These figures are based on the G-FINDER survey conducted by Policy Cures Research.
+In 2015, the UK provided US$125 million for product development for poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, according to G-FINDER.
+This makes the UK the third-largest public funder for global health R&D after the United States, and the European Union institutions.

 According to G-FINDER data, the focus of UK global health product development R&D spending in 2015 was on malaria (US$28 million; 22%), tuberculosis (US$24 million; 19%), core funding for organizations that engage in R&D for multiple diseases (US$24 million; 19%), and African viral hemorrhagic fevers (US$23 million; 18%).

 The UK regards product development partnerships (PDPs) as one of the most important instruments to advance global health product development R&D. Accordingly, almost half of the UK’s global health R&D funding in 2015 went to PDPs (US$56 million; 45%).
 Academic and other research institutions received a combined 37% (US$46 million).